-To make a very long and complicated explanation short and easy to digest, cryptocurrencies are coins that are traded on something called a blockchain.
-A blockchain is a public ledger, a long list of documentation of sorts, that shows every single crypto transaction.
+To make a very long and complicated explanation short and easy to digest, cryptocurrencies are coins traded on a blockchain.
+A blockchain is a public ledger, a long list of documentation that shows every single crypto transaction.

 While most crypto gets value from its money's worth, there is a new type of coin or 'token' called "non-fungible tokens".
 These tokens can include a digital copy of anything - artwork, music, a game, a blog, a video - anything really.